Ntharusha/DevOps-Study-Companion/README.md

 # 🚀 DevOps Study Companion (Full-Stack & DevOps Portfolio Project)

-**DevOps Study Companion** is a comprehensive productivity and learning platform designed specifically for DevOps engineers and learners.
+**DevOps Study Companion** is a comprehensive productivity and learning platform designed specifically for DevOps learners.

 More importantly, this repository serves as a **live demonstration of modern DevOps practices**.
 The project is structured as a multi-tier monorepo (Frontend, Backend, Mobile) wrapped in enterprise-grade infrastructure, CI/CD automation, and Infrastructure as Code (IaC).